How Do I Find and Join a Team After Joining the Challenge?

 We hear you!
 Because the Whole Life Challenge works so well when played with others (though you are welcome to play on your own), we've made the process of finding and joining a team or teams very easy.
 Likewise, changing teams is simple.

-Players in the Whole Life Challenge may join up to two teams at any time, and may leave one or both and join another team or team at any time during the Challenge.
+Players in the Whole Life Challenge may join up to two teams at any time, and may leave one or both and join another team or teams at any time during the Challenge.
 There's no risk of getting stuck without a team or getting stuck on a team you don't like.

 Team Joining Link

 Your team captain may share a joining link with you.
 If you click this link before you sign up, you'll be placed on that team automatically once you complete your registration.
 If, for any reason, that doesn't happen, don't worry, you can use the search function once you're registered to find your team by name.
 You can even click on the joining link AFTER you sign up and you will be added to the team.

 Please note: if you are on a license team (such as when a company pays for its employees to join the Whole Life Challenge), please make sure to use the license link to join the Challenge.
 This will ensure you pay the correct amount (often $0) and end up on the team right away.
 Please contact firstname.lastname@example.org if you have any questions about license team signups.

 I Need a Team, but I Don't Know Anyone Playing the Challenge

 That's OK, the Whole Life Challenge is great for making new friends, friends who will support each other in positive ways.
 We have set up a private Facebook page called the WLC Team Finder specifically to bring together players and teams captains.
 There, you can read posts from team captains describing what the teams are about, read posts from other players looking for teams, and even gather together a team of your own if you wish.